Binoculars for Stargazing and Comet Watching

 passes near or through some heavily populated star fields.
 These events are

-You'll be able to check on Jupiter's 4 biggest moons and see their
+You'll be able to check on Jupiter's 4 biggest moons and see their relative

-4 as others are either behind the planet or lost in the planet's glare.
+seen are either behind the planet or lost in the planet's glare.

 Sweeping through the Milky Way, you'll find many rich star fields that